This blog was originally posted on Feb. 10, 2021, and updated on July 26, 2023 with new information.

 Asking questions is one tried and true way of boosting your engagement.
 For example, as a child care business, you could ask something like, “What’s your child’s favorite snack?
 We’re revamping our menus and would love to hear from you.”
 Always include a picture or video.

 You can ask your staff for fun ideas too.
 The more perspectives you have, the more imaginative and fun the questions can be.

 Another way to get more engagement is to showcase your staff.
 Have them shoot a quick video or post a photo that introduces them to your parents.
 You can take this approach by celebrating birthdays, anniversary of working with you or other significant events such as starting work at your center.

 Speaking of birthdays, how does your staff celebrate student birthdays?
 Can you share pictures of some of the birthday gatherings?
 What about a funny kid quote of the day like Reader’s Digest does with the “Kids Say the Darndest Things” column?
 You could make this a standard lunchtime post so when people are scrolling through social media on a mid-day break, they come to expect a chuckle from you.

 Part of sharing on social is experimenting with different types of posts.
-Questions, polls, funny images can all spark engagement and visibility.
+Questions, polls and funny images can all spark engagement and visibility.

 While multiple people can post, it’s good practice to have one person as the “owner” of the social media channels.
-That way, they can make sure the posts are published and someone responds to questions and comments promptly.
-They can also experiment with posting types and times to see which gets the most engagement.
+That way, this person can make sure the posts are published and someone responds to questions and comments promptly.
+He or she can also experiment with posting types and times to see which gets the most engagement.

 Some of your social media content can become part of your newsletters.
 Blog posts can incorporate video; graphics can become infographics.
 There are many ways to repurpose existing content and get more mileage out of the work you’ve already done.